-We have audited the accompanying consolidated balance sheet of Marshall Edwards, Inc. (a development stage company) as of June 30, 2007 and 2006, and the related statements of operations, stockholders' equity, and cash flows for each of the years in the three year period ended June 30, 2007, and for the period from December 1, 2000 (inception) through June 30, 2007.
+We have audited the accompanying consolidated balance sheet of Marshall Edwards, Inc. (a development stage company) as of June 30, 2008 and 2007, and the related statements of operations, stockholders' equity, and cash flows for each of the years in the three year period ended June 30, 2008, and for the period from December 1, 2000 (inception) through June 30, 2008.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (U.S.).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-Our audits included consideration of internal control over financial reporting.
-Our audits included consideration of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Marshall Edwards, Inc. at June 30, 2007 and 2006, and the consolidated results of its operations and its cash flows each of the years in the three year period ended June 30, 2007 and the period from December 1, 2000 (inception) through June 30, 2007, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Marshall Edwards, Inc. at June 30, 2008 and 2007, and the consolidated results of its operations and its cash flows for each of the years in the three year period ended June 30, 2008 and the period from December 1, 2000 (inception) through June 30, 2008, in conformity with accounting principles generally accepted in the United States of America.